johnmbarrett/miscmatlab/README.md

 * multiFactorPlot: takes some data in sort of anovan format and plots it in multiple subplots/figures.
 Very flexible in that you can override both the plot function and the layout function.
 Currently only support a numeric groups argument, not a cell array.
 * safeInputParser: like inputParser, but warns and uses the default value when parameters don't pass validation.
 Very dirty.
-* logMatlabError: logs a MATLAB error
+* logMatlabError: doesn't actually log a MATLAB error, but rethrows it as a warning

 Subfolders: